 Although teaching and museum/gallery work seem to be the most popular career routes, art history majors are not limited to these paths, as an article by Charles M. Rosenberg, "Alternatives for Art Historians," discusses.
 Another informative resources is the Art History page from What Can I Do With This Major?

 I wrote this post, Why Choose Art History?, for current art history students and prospective art history students alike to be able to get a taste of what they can expect to do with their degree (undergraduate or advanced).
 It's not definitive, but hopefully it will get you thinking about the different career options available to you.
 You can also read Q&A from current art history students on my For Undergrads page.

 I receive many questions from prospective art history graduate students wondering how to discern if graduate school is the right choice, how to apply (and what's needed to get in), what grad school entails for art history, and how an advanced degree can further their career options.
 I decided to design and write a small guide that addresses each of these issues in hopes that it will help anyone considering a graduate degree in art history.
 There's also a list of resources at the end of the guide for further reading.

 The guide is free to download.
 You can access it here.

-If you like it, please share it with your friends!
+If you like it, please feel free to share it with your friends!